Welcome to Rokesly’s Reception Year classes.

 Silver Class, Yellow Class, Gold Class

 Welcome to Rokesly’s amazing Reception classes!
 We do everything we can to ensure that the children in our Reception classes are happy, confident and safe.
 This is reflected in the outdoor learning space and in the classroom itself.
 The ever changing layout of our classrooms are linked to the children’s needs and interests.
 We have a lovely bright classrooms, divided into different areas, with clearly-labelled resources to ensure easy access for the children.
-This leads onto an outdoor playground which children have free access to in all weathers.
+Our learning environments include indoor and outdoor areas and children have free access to the outdoors in all weathers.
 This is so that those who prefer to be outside may have the same learning opportunities as those who play inside.

 We cover a broad curriculum, following Development Matters in the Early Years Foundation Stage.
 This is split into seven areas of learning, three Prime areas and four Specific areas.
 The Prime areas are Personal, Social, Emotional Development, Physical Development and Communication and Language.
 The four specific areas of learning are Literacy, Mathematics, Understanding of the World and Expressive Arts and Design.
 We place a great emphasis on the Prime areas as these give the children the skills they need to progress and succeed in all areas of life and education.